Nathanialuc5019/Project-1/README.md

 <a href="https://github.com/Nathanialuc5019/Project-1/blob/main/Ansible/ansible/files/filebeat-config.yml">Filebeat Configuration</a>

-- Copy the filebeat-configuration.yml file to etc/ansible/roles/files.
+- Copy the filebeat-configuration.yml file to /etc/ansible directory.
-- Update the filebeal-configuration.yml file to include the ELK private IP  in Lines 1106 and 1806
+- Update the filebeat-configuration.yml file to include the ELK private IP.
-- Run the playbook, and navigate to http-------- to check that the installation worked as expected.
+- Run the playbook, and navigate to http://13.66.210.220/ (ELK-VM public IP) to check that the installation worked as expected

 METRICBEAT